 Brand Messaging and Understanding Your Customer

 Advertising and traditional sales outreach continue to decline in effectiveness.
 Consequently one of the biggest challenges B2B technology businesses face is developing branding and messaging that move buyers to take action.
+This is particularly important for commercial real estate technology (CRETech or PropTech) providers who want to build awareness and attract leads.

 Effective branding and messaging must be closely aligned to how your buyers perceive their needs.
 “Whoever understands the customer best, wins.”